-Watching a YouTube video about shooting technique is a great place to start.
-But being fast and consistent requires more work than watching a two minute and eight second video.
-Dry fire practice is critical to building “muscle memory” so proper shooting stance doesn’t require dedicated thought.
+Dry fire practice is critical to building subconscious skill so proper shooting stance doesn’t require dedicated thought.
 When a self defense situation begins, or the buzzer goes off at a shooting competition, you won’t have time to remember, “am I in the correct shooting stance?”

 Dedicate a few dry fire sessions to practicing the proper shooting stance.
 Start from the low ready or the holster, in a relaxed position.
 Then take two steps forward and assume the shooting stance.
 Mix it up with turning and assuming the stance, or stepping sideways and assuming the stance.